luxonis/depthai-docs-website/source/pages/tutorials/local_convert_openvino.rst

   DepthAI gets support for the new OpenVINO version within a few days of the release, so **you should always use the latest OpenVINO version**.

-You can download the OpenVINO toolkit installer from their `download page <https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/download.html>`__, and we will use the latest version - which is 2021.4 at the time of writting.
+You can download the OpenVINO toolkit installer from their `download page <https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/download.html>`__, and we will use the latest version - which is 2021.4 at the time of writing.

 .. image:: /_static/images/tutorials/openvino_conversion/downloading.png
     :alt: download